-Canadian 4-H Foundation Registration Number: 887411288RR0001
+Chair, Canadian 4-H Foundation

-Brad Adams, ON
+Brad Adams, Ontario

 Brad joined Semex in 2009 after almost 20 years of leadership in the Canadian feed and livestock industry.
 In his current position as Semex’s Global Training Manager, Brad has the opportunity to develop talent and work to maximize the skills of Semex’s Global sales teams.
 From his first 4-H Crops Club through to numerous camps and conferences, Brad attributes much of his success in business and in life to those many years in 4-H. The father of four, Brad and his wife Heather spend their time on the family farm in beautiful Brant County, ON.

-Ben Graham, AB
+Ben Graham, Alberta